Skip to Content

 Look around you now.
 Does your home make you feel calm and content or cluttered and chaotic?

 I think finding your version of minimalism, the sweet spot of minimalism, is when your home and life feels like you want them to feel like.
 Declutter too much and that’s likely to stress you because you focus too much on clutter.
-Declutter not enough and your stuff will still stress you out.
+Declutter not enough and your stuff will still stress you out as well.

 I think it’s better to strike a happy balance between the two extremes so that you feel good about your home and life.
 Only you will know where that happy balance lies and it may be trial and error until you find it!